Site icon Tinybeans

 Sure, you can stay at a hotel with a view of the San Antonio Riverwalk or one within walking distance to the Alamo (You should know: The Alamo tour is LONG—and long-winded—so not the best choice for little kids!).
 But there’s something to be said for space, and the Hyatt Vacation Club has it in spades.

-The property, which used to be a cattle ranch before it was bought by Hyatt 20 years ago, stretches across 39 acres across a natural wooded environment shared by local wildlife, including deer, lizards, and raccoons.
+The property, which used to be a cattle ranch before it was bought by Hyatt 20 years ago, stretches 39 acres across a natural wooded environment shared by local wildlife, including deer, lizards, and raccoons.
 It’s enough space for:

 Resin-making is just one of many activities offered at the Hyatt Vacation Club in San Antonio.
 Photo: Melissa Heckscher